Logos for Google Sheets and Asana, representing Google Sheets timelines.

 Spreadsheets make the world go round.
 They might be the single most-used software tool out there, and you’d be shocked by how widespread they are.
 But even though they’re so universal, they have a few problems.
 For one, they’re designed to crunch numbers and handle data.
 So if you’re using one for project management, you might run into some problems.
 Like, for instance, how you’re supposed to represent time-sensitive tasks.
 Project management tools do this natively, but can Google Sheets be used to create timelines?

 It turns out it can.
-Not only that, but there are two main methods you can use to do this.
+Not only that, but there are two main methods you can use to create a project timeline in Google Sheets.

-With this newly-released feature, you can build a timeline right in Google Sheets, without any extra tools.
+With this feature, you can build a basic timeline right in a Google spreadsheet, without any extra tools.
 Here’s how it’s done.

 To create a proper timeline, the folks at Google suggest that your sheet have the following columns: